 Ysgol Aberconwy Privacy Notice

-In accordance with the General Data Protection Regulation (GDPR) which comes into force on 25th May 2018, this notice sets out what the Local Education Authority and Ysgol Aberconwy does with children’s and young peoples, personal and performance information, and any personal information relating to you as parent / guardian.
+In accordance with the General Data Protection Regulation (GDPR) which came into force on 25th May 2018, this notice sets out what the Local Education Authority and Ysgol Aberconwy does with children’s and young peoples, personal and performance information, and any personal information relating to you as parent / guardian.

 The information in this notice will be kept under review to incorporate any further changes communicated by the Information Commissioner’s Office.
-Please click here to learn more about additional privacy information relating to attendance during the Covid 19 pandemic.

 The Collection of personal data

 The school collects information about children, young people and their parents or legal guardians when they go to a new school, they also collect information at other times during the school year.
 Information is also received from other schools when students transfer.

 The Local Authority will receive information on children/young people from the school / education establishment.

 Upon receipt of the information the School and Local Authority becomes the data controller.

 We have CCTV systems in key locations for the purposes of safety and the prevention and detection of crime.